ktschroeder/Cloudless/README.md

 Maybe / ideas:
+- should window do something else other than move to center of screen when changing image etc.?
 - possibly other z-index shenanigans beyond always-on-top
 - intuitive behavior of multiple windows
 - (maybe difficult) smart colliding/snapping with other windows/instances of the app